2014 Whyte T129 Mountain Bike – 19″ Frame / 20 speeds / 29″ wheel

 SRAM 2 speed hollo-tech style chainset

 Smooth shifting, reaches all front and rear cogs

 Wheelset runs true, with tight and smooth bearings

-Good used condition – the bike does have a fair few marks but most have been touched up.
-The bike has been used with some cosmetic signs of this but overall is a tidy bike with no structural damage
+Good used condition – The bike does have some scuffs and marks but most have been touched up.
+Most noticeable place is on the drive-side chainstays and non-drive-side down tube.
+Overall a very tidy bike with no structural damage!

 Fully working SRAM Hydraulic Brake set perform well and give great stopping power

 Headset and bottom bracket are smooth with no movement

 The bike has no known faults!

 Buying a used bike is a great way to get an affordable ride with quality components!